Gulfstream Aerospace

 System status alerts

-Watch Alert notifications for galley events, door status, lavatory occupancy, and essential power state — using the six watch alert icons defined in the design system with distinctive color coding for rapid triage.
+Watch Alert notifications for galley events, door status, lavatory occupancy, and essential power state.

 03